 The advertising, labeling, storage, record-keeping, safety, efficacy, research, development, testing, manufacture, promotion, marketing and distribution of our potential products are subject to extensive regulation by numerous governmental authorities in the U.S. and other countries.
-In the U.S., pharmaceutical products are subject to rigorous review by the Food and Drug Administration, or FDA, under the Federal

-Food, Drug, and Cosmetic Act, the Public Health Service Act and other federal statutes and regulations.
+In the U.S., pharmaceutical products are subject to rigorous review by the Food and Drug Administration, or FDA, under the Federal Food, Drug, and Cosmetic Act, the Public Health Service Act and other federal statutes and regulations.
 The steps ordinarily required by the FDA before a new drug or biologic may be marketed in the U.S. are similar to steps required in most other countries and include:

-- completion of preclinical laboratory tests, preclinical trials and formulation studies; - submission to the FDA of an investigational new drug application, or IND, for a new drug or biologic, which must become effective before clinical trials may begin; - performance of adequate and well-controlled human clinical trials to establish the safety and efficacy of the drug or biologic for each proposed indication; - the submission of a new drug application, or NDA, or a biologics license application, or BLA, to the FDA; and - FDA review and approval of the NDA or BLA before any commercial marketing, sale or shipment of the drug. - If we do not comply with applicable requirements, U.S. regulatory authorities may: - fine us; - require that we recall our products; - seize our products; - require that we totally or partially suspend the production of our products; - refuse to approve our marketing applications; - criminally prosecute us; and - revoke previously granted marketing authorizations.
+- completion of preclinical laboratory tests, preclinical trials and formulation studies; - submission to the FDA of an investigational new drug application, or IND, for a new drug or biologic, which must become effective before clinical trials may begin; - performance of adequate and well-controlled human clinical trials to establish the safety and efficacy of the drug or biologic for each proposed indication; - the submission of a new drug application, or NDA, or a biologics license application, or BLA, to the FDA; and - FDA review and approval of the NDA or BLA before any commercial marketing, sale or shipment of the drug.

+If we do not comply with applicable requirements, U.S. regulatory authorities may:

+- fine us;

+- require that we recall our products;

+- · seize our products;

+- \bullet require that we totally or partially suspend the production of our products;

+- refuse to approve our marketing applications;

+- criminally prosecute us; and

+- revoke previously granted marketing authorizations.

 To secure FDA approval, we must submit extensive non-clinical and clinical data, manufacturing information, and other supporting information to the FDA for each indication to establish a product candidate's safety and efficacy.
-The number of preclinical studies and clinical trials that will be required for FDA and foreign regulatory agency approvals varies depending on the product candidate, the disease or condition for which the product candidate is in development and regulations applicable to any particular drug candidate.
-Data obtained from preclinical and clinical activities are susceptible to varying interpretations, which could delay, limit or prevent regulatory approval or clearance.
-Further, the results from preclinical testing and early clinical trials are often not predictive of results obtained in later clinical trials.
-Many new drugs that have shown promising results in early clinical trials subsequently failed to establish sufficient safety and efficacy to obtain regulatory approval.
 The approval process takes many years, requires the expenditures of substantial resources, involves post-marketing surveillance and may involve requirements for additional post-marketing studies.
 The FDA may also require post-marketing testing and surveillance to monitor the effects of approved products or place conditions on any approvals that could restrict the commercial applications of these products.
 The FDA may withdraw product approvals if we do not continue to comply with regulatory standards or if problems occur following initial marketing.
 Delays experienced during the governmental approval process may materially reduce the period during which we will have exclusive rights to exploit patented products or technologies.
-Delays can occur at any stage of clinical trials and as result of many factors, certain of which are not under our control, including: